EasyHOI: Unleashing the Power of Large Models for Reconstructing Hand-Object Interactions in the Wild: Experiments

 \subsection{Qualitative Comparison Results}

+\paragraph{Comparative results on In-th-wild Images} As depicted in~\autoref{fig:compare-wild}, we showcase qualitative comparisons with IHOI, AlignSDF, gSDF, MOHO, and our method on in-the-wild images.
+Our approach excels in accurately reconstructing intricate object geometries and details.

 \paragraph{Additional comparative results on public datasets.} Here we provide additional comparative results on public datasets. \cref{fig:gallery-oakink} demonstrates comparisons with IHOI and MOHO on the OakInk dataset, while \cref{fig:gallery-arctic} and \cref{fig:gallery-dexycb} show our method's performance on the Arctic and DexYCB datasets, respectively.
-These additional examples demonstrate our method's performance across diverse scenarios. \paragraph{The Selection of Large Reconstruction Models.} While our pipeline incorporates the open-source model InstantMesh for object reconstruction, it could significantly benefit from a more advanced model.
-For comparison, we employ the state-of-the-art commercial model Tripo3D~\cite{tripo3d}. \cref{fig:gallery} displays the reconstructed meshes produced by both approaches on a range of challenging in-the-wild images.
-This comparison highlights the potential of our approach to combine the strengths of multiple large-scale models to achieve highly accurate object reconstruction across diverse scenarios.
+These additional examples demonstrate our method's performance across diverse scenarios.